 - Applications for subsequent periods of study each require a new application.

-- Form 17 – Application for Studies Assistance and Study Leave is available from the Ministerial and Parliamentary Services website.
+- Form 17 – Studies Assistance and Study Leave Application is available from the Ministerial and Parliamentary Services website.

 Criteria for approval of studies assistance

-- The employing Member, in considering an application for studies assistance, may wish to discuss the application with the relevant Entitlements Manager prior to giving their agreement.
+- The employing Member, in considering an application for studies assistance, may wish to discuss the application with the relevant Advice and Support Director prior to giving their agreement.
 When considering an application for studies assistance the Department may also consult with the employing Member.
 Both the employing Member and Department may take the following issues into consideration:

 - the employee’s past/current performance;

 - whether the employee has studied previously and to what level;

 - whether the further education is directly related to the employee’s duties and/or whether it will provide any additional benefit to the employing Member;

 - whether the proposed course is one which is more likely to be offered as part of the options provided for at clauses 60.1, 60.7 and 60.8 of the Enterprise Agreement and, therefore, does not qualify for studies assistance;